harcokuppens/docker-registry/README.md

 * [manifest-tool](https://github.com/estesp/manifest-tool): alternative for this script's  `manifestlist` and `manifest` commands.
 This tool does not allow to see the manifest of an image without a manifestlist.

+* [dive](https://github.com/wagoodman/dive): Not an alternative for docker-registry, but because this is such handy tool to inspect a pulled image I still want to mention it.
+Dive is a tool for exploring a docker image, layer contents, and discovering ways to shrink the size of your Docker/OCI image.